County board appoints interim assessor, deputy assessor at special meeting

-The Scotts Bluff County Board of Commissioners voted to appoint an acting interim assessor and acting deputy assessor during a special meeting held at noon on Tuesday.
+The Scotts Bluff County Board of Commissioners voted to appoint an acting interim assessor and acting deputy assessor during a special meeting Tuesday.

 “We certainly want to extend our very best to Angie Dillman, but in light of some health issues that she’s going through right now, the board feels that we need to appoint some people into some positions in the assessor’s office,” Commissioner Vice-Chairman Mark Harris said.